Need a Real World STEM Project? Try Plastics Pollution

 Recycle existing plastics.
 Recycling has been on the radar for decades, but the U.S. actually recycles only about 9 percent of its plastics.
 Kids may enjoy plunging into recycling and looking for solutions to make this once popular practice more workable as a community-wide project where each stage of the recycling process is monitored and understood by the public.

 This 78-page Plastic Pollution Curriculum and Activity Guide includes plastics curricula for all age groups.
+Also see this 15-lesson guide Plastic Pollution and You.
 While not fully developed as STEM activities, I’m including these ideas because they can be springboards into STEM projects.
 The guide also contains background information and activities that can help students build their plastics literacy and think through directions good solutions might take.

 Plastics were invented for a noble and humane reason.
 Today, they are endangering our future.
 Let’s help look for ways to put plastics in a more favorable position in our world.